Tips and Considerations When Choosing a Typeface (with Infographic)

 Functionality

 Not every typeface looks good at every weight and size.
 Display fonts that look amazing in larger sizes can become illegible at smaller sizes.
-Typefaces that look great at small sizes in body text can sometimes look too plain or even boring when used at display sizes.
+Typefaces that work well for body text can sometimes feel too restrained when scaled up for headlines or other display uses.

 Versatility